zama-ai/concrete-ml/README.md

 Various tutorials are proposed for the [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md).
 In addition, several complete use-cases are explored:

-- [MNIST](use_case_examples/mnist): a python script and notebook showing quantization-aware training following FHE constraints.
+- [MNIST](use_case_examples/mnist): a Python script and notebook showing quantization-aware training following FHE constraints.
 A fully-connected neural network is implemented with [Brevitas](https://github.com/Xilinx/brevitas) and is converted to FHE with Concrete-ML.

 - [Titanic](use_case_examples/titanic/KaggleTitanic.ipynb): a notebook, which gives a solution to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
 Implemented with XGBoost from Concrete-ML, this example comes as a companion of the [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).